 College Credit Award

-A maximum of 24 credit hours may be earned through a College Credit Award process on a course by course basis.
+A maximum of 24 credit hours may be earned through a College Credit Award process on a course-by-course basis.
 A grade of “P” will be given for the courses earned through credit award.
 No grade points are associated with the grade of “P.” Though credit award may count toward hours needed for graduation at TVCC, other institutions are not obligated to accept the credit awarded because each institution sets is own policy regarding tests and scores accepted for college credit award.
-Accordingly, students transferring credit awarded at other institutions must meet TVCC credit award requirements for the credit to be posted at TVCC.
+Accordingly, students transferring credit awarded at other institutions must meet TVCC credit award requirements in order for the credit to be recognized and posted at TVCC.

 Download Forms Below

-Purpose is to assist student with completing his/her Associate Applied Science in Criminal Justice through articulation of earned credit/certification recognized by the TVCC and TDCJ partnership agreement.
+Purpose is to assist student with completing their Associate Applied Science in Criminal Justice through articulation of earned credit/certification established by the State of Texas and Texas Higher Education Coordinating Board.